Pilot Grant Program

 Who Should Apply?

 REACH pilot awards are open to multidisciplinary teams led by PI-eligible investigators at George Washington, Howard, and George Mason universities.
 Teams should be composed of at least two researchers who contribute distinct methods, frameworks, or expertise, in addition to at least one community partner.
 Cross-institutional collaboration is encouraged.
-While the overall project should focus on climate change and health, individual team members can bring specific skill sets to the project from such diverse fields as Earth and atmospheric sciences, public health, environmental health, medicine, public policy, engineering, and social sciences.
-We particularly encourage applications from early-stage investigators and investigators from gender, racial, and ethnic groups which are underrepresented in the climate and health research field.
+While the overall project should focus on health-protective solutions for climate-sensitive risk factors, individual team members can bring specific skill sets to the project from such diverse fields as Earth and atmospheric sciences, public health, environmental health, medicine, public policy, engineering, and social sciences.
+We particularly encourage applications from early-stage investigators and investigators from gender, racial, and ethnic groups which are underrepresented the research field.

 This pilot grant opportunity is intended to lead to community-engaged research proposals.
 Community partners may be local, state, or national governments; community-based organizations; and/or other non-academic end-users of scientific research.
 Proposals may be submitted under one of two community engagement tracks as described below.